-Le Shrimp Ramen – 1st Japanese Shrimp Broth La Mian In Singapore.
-1-For-1 Ramen 7-9 Dec At Paragon
+Le Shrimp Ramen – 1st Japanese Shrimp Broth La Mian In Singapore, At Orchard Paragon

 Is this Chinese La Mian, Japanese Ramen, Local Hae Mee?
 Maybe a bit of all the three.